Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 One of the major advantages to revenue based funding is that you need no business plans or pitch decks to apply.
 Lenders won’t even run a credit score on you or your company.

-All they need when you apply is access to the business apps you use like Stripe, Shopify and Facebook as well as your bookkeeping software (Xero, QuickBooks, etc).
+All they need when you apply is access to some of the apps you use like Stripe, Shopify and Facebook, as well as your accounting software (Xero, QuickBooks, etc).

-How you repay revenue based finance is unique too – it goes up and down according to how well you’re doing.
+How you repay revenue based finance is unique too – it goes up and down depending on how much revenue you’re making.

-When you have a good month for revenue, your repayment is higher and you pay your loan off quicker.
+When you have a good month, your repayment is higher and you pay your loan off quicker.
 But if it’s a slow month, the amount you pay back decreases, giving you some valuable breathing room.

 If you’re growing quickly, you should be able to absorb that cost pretty easily.
-However, it can put a lot of pressure on your cash flow if your growth stalls for a prolonged period.
+However, if your growth stalls for a prolonged period it can put a lot of pressure on your cash flow.

-They signed up for £50,000 of funding in 2019 because they wanted to spend on some highly effective marketing campaigns on Instagram and Facebook.
+They signed up for $50,000 of funding in 2019 because they wanted to spend on some campaigns on Instagram and Facebook.
 Those campaigns drove many new orders and in the first quarter of 2020, the brand’s sales grew by 1,106%.

 1b.
 Revenue based funding (flat fee)

-This means the amount you pay back each month is much lower than the variable collection model.
+This means the amount you pay back each month is lower than the variable collection model.